ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 - `exn`, in which case the result type just makes exceptions explicit.
 - `string`, where the error case is a message that indicates what failed.
-- `string lazy_t`, a more elaborate form of error message that is only evaluated if printing is required.
+- `string Lazy.t`, a more elaborate form of error message that is only evaluated if printing is required.
 - some polymorphic variant, with one case per possible error.
 This is very accurate (each error can be dealt with